 ICS Learn Assessment

-There are test papers within your study materials which you should complete, however these do not count towards your final exam grade
+There are test papers within your study materials which you should complete to monitor your progress and see where you can improve.
+These don't count towards your final exam grade.

 Important Exam Information

-Please note that you are responsible for making your own exam arrangements.
-You will have to pay an examination fee as well as a centre fee which will vary depending on exam centre.
+Please be aware that you're responsible for making your own exam arrangements.
+We'll help you find a suitable exam centre, usually a nearby school or college, and give you all the information you need to book your place.
+You'll have to pay an examination fee as well as a centre fee which will vary depending on exam centre.

-Find out more information about arranging your examinations.
+Find out more information about arranging your exams.